jeffwitz/Libusb-UVC/docs/stereo_sync.rst

   measure a stable initial ``Δhost`` offset, then re-launch with a matching delay on the leading side to see whether the firmware re-aligns its internal pipeline.
+* ``--duration`` now stops the capture loop automatically, which is useful when collecting timed samples or when running unattended tests.
+Set it to ``0`` to keep the legacy “run until Ctrl+C” behaviour.
 * ``--print-deltas`` shows the raw host delta.
 It often reveals a residual offset even when the barrier logic is in place.
 * If you see a constant offset or large jitter, assume the device firmware is